sfrliufang/academic-kickstart/content/project/unraveling-light-induced-dynamics-in-2d-artificial-lattices/index.md

   focal_point: Smart
   preview_only: false
 ---
-The 2D quantum confinement for atomically thin monolayers is manifested in a variety of distinct properties that differ from their bulk counterparts.
-Heterostructures constructed from vertically stacking two monolayers initiates new phenomena beyond single monolayers.
+The 2D quantum confinement for atomically thin monolayers has a variety of distinct properties.
+Artificial structures constructed from monolayers initiates new phenomena beyond single monolayers.
 We aim to probe dynamics in these systems with time, energy, and momentum information from various pump probe techniques.